+44 (0) 20 7440 6900

 Areas of expertise

-• Advice to shipowners whose vessel was ordered to make for a Ukrainian port: safe port warranty and force majeure clause.
+- Instructed by Owners whose vessel was ordered to make for a Ukrainian port: safe port warranty and force majeure clause issues.

-• Represented a coal trader in an LCIA arbitration in a dispute arising from the termination of a sale contract after fire damage at the relevant storage terminal.
+- Instructed by a coal trader in an LCIA arbitration in a dispute valued at over USD40m arising from the termination of a sale contract on SCOTA terms after fire damage at the relevant storage terminal.

-• Advised on a possible section 24 application for removal of an arbitrator by the High Court.
+- Instructed by a party to advise on a section 24 application for removal of an arbitrator by the High Court.

-Has been appointed in ad hoc and institutional arbitrations as sole arbitrator, chair, or party-appointed sitting regularly with retired judges from England and Wales or from foreign jurisdictions; with KCs and with Full Members of the LMAA.
+Started arbitrating in 2002 and has been appointed in hundreds of ad hoc and institutional arbitrations as sole arbitrator, chair, or party-appointed, sitting regularly with retired judges from England and Wales or from foreign jurisdictions, with KCs and with Full Members of the LMAA.

 LMAA terms